jarleven/CUDA-OpenCV/CUDA8-OpenCV310/README.md

 wget https://raw.githubusercontent.com/jarleven/CUDA-OpenCV/master/CUDA8-OpenCV310/install-CUDA-OpenCV.sh && chmod +x install-CUDA-OpenCV.sh
 ./install-CUDA-OpenCV.sh

+Wait for the CUDA files to download, enter the root password.
+In the end, after OpenCV have compiled you will need to enter the root password again as it times out (at least on my computer).

 ```

 Now go put on the coffe, then drink a few cups.
 Your PC will be busy the next hour or so at least.